 3. A patent claim suggested by the Examiner and not presented within the time limit set or a reasonable extension thereof, unless entry is authorized by the Commissioner.
 See Notice of September 27, 1933, revised, 1101.02(f).

 4. While copied patent claims are generally admitted even though the case is under final rejection or on appeal, under certain conditions, the claims may be refused entry.
-See
+See any person having no authority.

 1101.02(g).